Islamic Architecture in Spain: Moorish and Arab History

 St. Mary’s Cathedral in Granada reflects the intertwining of Islamic and Christian influences during a revolutionary period in Spain’s history.
 Following the conquest of Granada by Catholic monarchs in the 15th century, the cathedral was conceived as a blend of the existing mosque’s Arabic elements and new Christian decorations.

 Construction commenced in 1523 and concluded in 1704, symbolizing the transition from Islamic to Christian rule.
 The cathedral’s architectural diversity seamlessly fuses Renaissance, Gothic, and Baroque styles.
-St. Mary’s Cathedral is known for its stained glass windows, marble embellishments, and a striking Baroque-style main altar adorned with sculptures and artworks.
+St. Mary’s Cathedral is known for its stained glass windows, marble embellishments, and a striking Baroque-style main altar decorated with sculptures and artworks.

 6. Alcazaba, Malaga

 Constructed on a hill overlooking the sea in the coastal city of Malaga, the Alcazaba stands as a well-preserved Islamic gem.
 It is believed to have been constructed between the 11th and 14th centuries.
-Its unique historical tapestry unfolds at the crossover of centuries and civilizations, featuring a 1st-century Roman amphitheater on-site and subsequent additions.
+Its unique history unfolds at the crossover of centuries and civilizations, featuring a 1st-century Roman amphitheater on-site and subsequent additions.

 7. Torre del Oro, Seville